25 Ways to Cut 250 Calories

 "If you're aiming to cut at least 250 calories from your dessert, get a small ice cream cone instead of a large frozen yogurt with toppings," says Shapiro.
 You may miss the gummy bears and the crumbled Oreos, but you won't miss those pesky love handles when they finally melt away—pun intended.

 SWAP YOUR CHEESE

 Heading to the salad bar for a quick, healthy lunch?
 Sprinkle your greens with shredded Parmesan instead of cheddar and skip the bread altogether to keep 250 calories off of your plate.
-If you’re still hungry after you're through eating your veggies, reach for a piece of fruit like an apple.
-It’s low in calories but packed with water and fiber, two ingredients that are proven to keep tummy rumbles at bay.
-And for more delicious flat-belly lunch ideas, check out the all-new Zero Belly Cookbook!
+If you're still hungry after you're through eating your veggies, reach for a piece of fruit like an apple.
+It's low in calories but packed with water and fiber, two ingredients that are proven to keep tummy rumbles at bay.
+And for more delicious flat-belly lunch ideas, the Zero Belly Cookbook has got you covered!

 SWAP YOUR SALAD

 Next time you're grabbing a bite at a diner or pizza joint, Shapiro suggests ordering a Greek salad with grilled chicken instead of a chicken caesar salad to save calories without going hungry.

 We know, we know, the dinner rolls are the best part of the meal.
 They're so fluffy.
 So salty.
 So warm and delicious.
 But they're also void of any major nutritional benefits—and just two slices of the French variety has 376 calories (not including the butter)!
 Yikes!
 Next time you go out to eat, ask for a veggie appetizer or for them to not bring out the bread basket.
 If you really can't imagine forgoing the carbs, check out these 20 Secrets for Eating Bread Without Getting Fat to find out how to indulge without the bulge.

 TWEAK YOUR SUSHI ORDER